plone/volto/docs/source/user-manual/autosave.md

 A local copy of the form is saved in `localStorage` when you start to edit, not when you merely open the page in edit mode.
 Changing the form will update the `localStorage` with a new complete copy of the Form.
 In case you close the tab, quit, refresh, change the page, or cancel edit, when you revisit the page in edit mode, it will display a toast for the found data.
-Data is saved with an unique id:
+Data is saved with a unique id:
 ```js
   const id = isEditForm
     ? ['form', type, pathname].join('-') // edit